|Sim B. Sitkin||Professor of Management|

-To help forward COLE's research-related agenda for leadership and ethics, the Center has recruited a cadre of center scholars to serve in one-year appointments.
-The scholars are leading faculty in the fields of leadership and ethics, who will help advance COLE's research-related agenda for leadership and ethics by:
+The COLE center scholars are leading faculty in the fields of leadership and ethics, who help advance COLE's research-related agenda by:

 Professor of Management

-Faculty Director, Fuqua/Coach K Center on Leadership and Ethics
+Faculty Director, Fuqua/Coach K Center on Leadership and Ethics; Director, Behavioral Science and Policy Center

 Teaching/Research Interests: Leadership, Organizational Control, Trust in Organizations, Organizational Change, New Organizational Forms, Mergers and Acquisitions